IEEE citation style is used primarily for electronics, engineering, telecommunications,

 computer science, and information technology reports.
 The three main parts of a

 • Author’s name listed as first initial of first name, then full last.

 • Title of article, patent, conference paper, etc. (in quotation marks)

-The .PDFs below but primarily the first one are great resources for how to cite sources using the IEEE style citation format.
+The .PDFs below are great resources for how to cite sources using the IEEE style citation format.